Stress-Related Disorders

 Stress-related disorders, also known as trauma- and stressor-related disorders, are mental health conditions that develop in response to overwhelming or distressing life events.
 These events may include trauma, loss, major life changes, or prolonged stress that exceeds an individual’s ability to cope.
 While stress is a normal part of life, these disorders arise when symptoms persist, intensify, or significantly interfere with daily functioning.
 Individuals with stress-related disorders may experience emotional, cognitive, physical, and behavioral symptoms such as anxiety, mood changes, intrusive memories, sleep disturbance, avoidance, or heightened reactivity.
 Symptoms can vary widely depending on the type of stressor, personal resilience, prior experiences, and available support systems.
 Early recognition is important, as untreated symptoms can worsen over time.
 Effective treatment for stress-related disorders is available and often includes psychotherapy, medication management, or a combination of both.

-Post-traumatic stress disorder develops after exposure to a traumatic event such as serious injury, violence, sexual assault, combat, or life-threatening situations.
+Posttraumatic stress disorder develops after exposure to a traumatic event such as serious injury, violence, sexual assault, combat, or life-threatening situations.
 Individuals with PTSD experience symptoms lasting longer than one month and often feel persistently unsafe even after the danger has passed.
 Core symptoms include intrusive memories, flashbacks, nightmares, avoidance of reminders of the trauma, negative changes in mood or thinking, feelings of detachment, and heightened arousal such as irritability or hypervigilance.
 These symptoms can disrupt relationships, work productivity, school performance, and overall quality of life.
-With treatment, many individuals experience significant symptom reduction and improved emotional functioning.

 Acute Stress Disorder (ASD)